vidjil/vidjil/doc/axes.md

 **MRD specific axes**

-* Normalized reads: Number of reads of a clonotype after MRD spike in normalization
+* Normalized reads: Number of reads of a clonotype after MRD spikein normalization
 * Normalized cells: Estimated number of cells of a clonotype after MRD spikein normalization
-* Spike factor: Ratio of spike between number of raw reads and extimated number of copies
+* Spike factor: Ratio of spike between number of raw reads and estimated number of copies

 ## Availability of axes